imagej/imagej.github.io/_pages/scripting/jruby.md

 ## Script Parameters

+{% include notice icon='imagej2' content="This section describes features specific to [ImageJ2](/software/imagej2), which are not available in the original [ImageJ](/software/imagej)." %}

 When using [Script Parameters](/scripting/parameters), e.g., in the [Script Editor](/scripting/script-editor), you need to use a `$` before `@ variables`, due to a limitation in the scoping, as in this example from [Script Templates](/scripting/templates):

 {% include code org='scijava' repo='scripting-jruby' branch='master' path='src/main/resources/script_templates/Intro/Greeting.rb' label='Greeting.rb' %}

 ## Library

-There is a library called {% include github repo='fiji' branch='master' path='plugins/JRuby/imagej.rb' label='imagej.rb' %} for convenience.
+The [Fiji](/software/fiji) distribution of ImageJ includes a library called {% include github repo='fiji' branch='master' path='plugins/JRuby/imagej.rb' label='imagej.rb' %} for convenience.
 It contains a number of useful functions related to ImageJ.
 It is loaded by default when creating a new JRuby script in the [Script Editor](/scripting/script-editor).

 ## What next?